lara-martin/NLP-class/homeworks/project/final-merged.md

 ### On Presentation Day
-* Posters will be either attached to the walls or presented on easels around the room (ILSB 116A).
+* Posters will be attached to the walls around the room (SOND 101).
-* Please be in ILSB 116A on time or a bit earlier!!
+* Please be in Sondheim 101 on time or a bit earlier!!
 (10:30am on December 11th)
 * The presentations will be open to the university, broadly, but mostly focused on CSEE folks.
 * Within your team, designate some members to be "group 1" and the rest to be in "group 2".
 The first half of the time group 1 will present and group 2 will walk around and look at other posters/demos.
 Everyone will switch halfway through so that you all get a chance to see each other's work.
 You don't have to tell us who is in which group; this is just to let you know what's going to happen on presentation day.
 * There will be a voting box where visitors can vote for their favorite presentation(s).
 The team with the most votes will get 2 points of extra credit on Milestone 4.